TolikPylypchuk/SharpHook/docs/articles/reactive.md

 hook.RunAsync().Subscribe();
 ```

-The observables for events have the type `HookEvent<TArgs>` where `TArgs` is the same type as for the events in
+The observables for events emit the `EventArgs`-derived types which are the same as in the events of `IGlobalHook`.
-`IGlobalHook`. `HookEvent` simply contains the sender of the event (which is usually the `IReactiveGlobalHook`
+Unlike `IGlobalHook` you can't get the sender of the event by default.
+If you need to pass the hook itself as well, then
-itself, but can be anything), as well as the event arguments.
+use a closure.

 The `HookEnabled` and `HookDisabled` observables will emit a single event and then immediately complete afterwards.

 The `Run` and `RunAsync` methods are basically the same as in `IGlobalHook`, but `RunAsync` returns an
-`IObservable<Unit>` instead of a `Task`.
-This observable will emit a single value and then complete when the global
+`IObservable<Unit>` instead of a `Task` (the observable is hot).
+This observable will emit a single value and then
-hook is destroyed.
-Running the hook when it's already running is also not allowed, and the `IsRunning` property is
+complete when the global hook is destroyed.
+Running the hook when it's already running is also not allowed, and the
-also available.
+`IsRunning` property is also available.

 `IReactiveGlobalHook` extends `IDisposable` as well and calling `Dispose` will destroy the global hook.
 As with
 `IGlobalHook`, starting a disposed instance again shouldn't be allowed.
 Calling `Dispose` when the hook is not running